-Schools, hospitals, nursing homes, child care facilities etc. should each have separate emergency evacuation plans, which show where their populations will assemble for transportation.
+Schools, hospitals, nursing homes, childcare facilities etc. should each have separate emergency evacuation plans, which show where their populations will assemble for transportation.
 It is important that this information is captured for an overall understanding of where people will be congregating in an emergency.

-At the time of this document's development there are two aged accommodation facilities, two schools and two day-care centres within the Shire of Gingin.
+Currently there are two well-aged accommodation facilities (Gingin and Lancelin), two schools (Gingin and Lancelin) and two day-care centres (Gingin and Lancelin) within the Shire of Gingin.